YashAgrawal0406/JAVA-DS/SORTING/BubbleSort.md

   - [Code](#Code)

 ## Explanation
-- traverse from left and compare adjacent elements and the higher one is placed at right side.
+- Traverse from left to right and compare adjacent elements move the higher value element to the right.
+- We perform swapping when we find that current element is larger the next element
 - In this way, the largest element is moved to the rightmost end at first.
 - This process is then continued to find the second largest and place it and so on until the data is sorted.